 Stock plastic bumpers look terrible and protect nothing.
 A quality steel front bumper with integrated D-ring mounts is the next upgrade most serious wheelers make.

 The Smittybilt XRC Gen2 remains a favorite in 2026 for its price-to-quality ratio.
-Add rock sliders when budget allows — your rocker panels will thank you on the first side-hill traverse.
+Add rock sliders when budget allows β your rocker panels will thank you on the first side-hill traverse.

 Priority 4: Lighting

 LED headlight upgrades are almost free performance.
 The stock JL headlights are acceptable; the JK's are genuinely dangerous on unlit trails.
-A quality 7" LED replacement runs $150–$300 and installs in 20 minutes.
+A quality 7" LED replacement runs $150β$300 and installs in 20 minutes.

 If you night-wheel, add a 50" light bar and A-pillar pods.
 You'll wonder how you ever found the trail without them.
+See our dedicated LED light bar guide for ranked reviews of the best options.

 Priority 5: Interior Comfort